Graduate and Professional School

 • Notify teachers and supervisors as early as possible that you are seeking a letter of recommendation.

-Most graduate and professional schools require some type of graduate admission test.
-It is important to research the graduate school’s requirements to see if the school requires a graduate admission test, and if so, what type of test.
-Below are some of the graduate admissions tests required for graduate and professional schools:
+Some graduate and all professional schools require some type of graduate admission test.
+It is important to understand what, if any, testing is required for application to the program that interests you.
+Below are some of the common tests for graduate and professional schools::

 The Office of Non-Credit and Continuing Education at Temple University offers support on test prep for the GRE, GMA, and LSAT.
 For more information, go to: Test Prep